bayespy/bayespy/doc/source/user_guide/advanced.rst

 .. currentmodule:: bayespy.inference

-The optimization algorithm in :func:`VB.optimize` is quite simple.
-One may use the source code and modify the algorithm if more customizations are needed.
+The optimization algorithm in :func:`VB.optimize` has a simple interface.
 Instead of using the default Riemannian geometry, one can use the Euclidean geometry by giving :code:`riemannian=False`.
 It is also possible to choose the optimization method from gradient ascent (:code:`method='gradient'`) or